Skip to main content (Press Enter)

 New baby:

-• Collaboration with Public Health for home visits
+• Collaboration with Public Health for home and/or community visits.

 • Monthly family activities.

-• Families are enrolled during pregnancy through early infancy.
+• Families can be enrolled during pregnancy through early infancy.

-Pregnant & Parenting Teens (up to age 18):
+Pregnant and parenting teens (up to age 18):

 • Pregnancy and parenting support program for adolescent moms, dads, and their child.